favonia/cloudflare-ddns/docs/designs/managed-waf-item-ownership.markdown

   - unanimous source comment: inherit source comment
   - non-unanimous source comments: use configured comment and emit one ambiguity warning for that family field

+### Path-Independence Boundary

+Path-independence is a secondary stability goal for comment reconciliation, after coverage safety and ownership isolation.

+For successful create-then-delete rounds, when a drift step creates managed items and a later drift step makes those items stale, the resolved create comment should match the direct one-step transition outcome from the earlier stale source.

+This is intentionally narrower than full state canonicalization.
+Keep-and-fill still preserves any managed ranges that cover current targets, so retained range sets can remain history-dependent even when create-comment resolution is path-stable under the drift pattern above.

 Execution order remains create-before-delete to reduce temporary coverage gaps.

 This ordering is intentional for interruption resilience: